Derekkk/Mocha-EMNLP22/README.md

 - `nyt`: the processed data for news article writing
 - `wikiplot`: the processed data for story generation

 *Note: the `The New York Times Annotated Corpus` is licensed by [LDC](https://catalog.ldc.upenn.edu/LDC2008T19).
-If you want to use the processed data, please send the email and provide the  license.*
+If you have the license and want to use the processed data, please contact me.*

 ## Requirements